grimmlab/MicrobiomeBestPracticeReview/README.md

 - perl libraries (Bio)
 - R
 - git
-- <p style='text-align: justify;'>  metabat: Install instructions can be found under https://bitbucket.org/berkeleylab/metabat/src/master/README.md.
+- metabat: <p style='text-align: justify;'> Install instructions can be found under https://bitbucket.org/berkeleylab/metabat/src/master/README.md.
 Metabat should be visible in the system PATH.</p>
-- <p style='text-align: justify;'> checkM (checkm-genome): Install instructions can be found under https://github.com/Ecogenomics/CheckM/wiki/Installation.</br>
+- checkM (checkm-genome): <p style='text-align: justify;'> Install instructions can be found under https://github.com/Ecogenomics/CheckM/wiki/Installation.</br>
 After installation the checkM database needs to be built using https://data.ace.uq.edu.au/public/CheckM_databases/ and building by using `checkm data setRoot PATH_TO_DOWNLOADED_DATABASE`</p>

 __NOTE__: Make sure checkM is placed finally under `/usr/local/bin`

-## Steps to run the Metagenomics workflow (metagenomics_analysis.sh)
+## Steps to run the Metagenomics workflow (`metagenomics_analysis.sh`)

   **1. Preparing databases:**
   ```bash
   sh prepare_databases.sh
   ```
   Insert the `LINKPATH_DB=/xxx/.../references/ to 'metagenomics_analysis.sh'`

   ```bash
   LINKPATH_DB=/xxx/.../references/
   ```

  <p style='text-align: justify;'> The databases form the core of the workflows.
 Unfortunately, the databases are huge and  take a long time to download and index.
 If these databases already exist in your system pleease modify the scripts with the correct paths.
-Otherwise choose the missing databases and run 'prepare_databases.sh' where the databases will be installed under the 'references' in the current directory.
-At the end of the preparation of databases a path will shown in the stdout which needs to be plug-in to the metabgenomics_analysis.sh script (to LINKPATH_DB variable). </p>
+Otherwise choose the missing databases and run `prepare_databases.sh` where the databases will be installed under the `references` in the current directory.
+At the end of the preparation of databases a path will shown in the stdout which needs to be plug-in to the `metagenomics_analysis.sh` script (to LINKPATH_DB variable). </p>

   The following databases are installed:
   - Human and Mouse reference genome: